Racism in China: Discrimination against South and Southeast Asians

 There have been reports of widespread discrimination in Hong Kong against South Asian minorities regarding housing, employment, public services, and checks by the police.
 A 2001 survey found that 82% of ethnic minority respondents said they had suffered discrimination from shops, markets, and restaurants in Hong Kong.
 A 2020 survey found that more than 90% of ethnic minority respondents experienced some form of housing discrimination.
 Foreign domestic workers, mostly South Asians, have been at risk of forced labor, subpar accommodation, and verbal, physical, or sexual abuse by employers.
 A 2016 survey from Justice Centre Hong Kong suggested that 17% of migrant domestic workers were engaged in forced labor, while 94.6% showed signs of exploitation.

 Filipina women in Hong Kong are often reportedly stereotyped as promiscuous, disrespectful, and lacking self-control.
 Reports of racist abuse from Hong Kong fans towards their Filipino counterparts at a 2013 football game came to light, after an increased negative image of the Philippines from the 2010 Manila hostage crisis.
 In 2014, an insurance ad, as well as a school textbook, drew some controversy for alleged racial stereotyping of Filipina maids.

 Some Pakistanis in 2013 reported of banks barring them from opening accounts because they came from a 'terrorist country', as well as locals next to them covering their mouths thinking they smell, finding their beard ugly, or stereotyping them as claiming welfare benefits fraudulently.
 A 2014 survey of Pakistani and Nepalese construction workers in Hong Kong found that discrimination and harassment from local colleagues led to perceived mental stress, physical ill health, and reduced productivity.

 South Asian minorities in Hong Kong faced increased xenophobia during the COVID-19 pandemic, with media narratives blaming them as more likely to spread the virus.

+Anti-Indian sentiment is common in Chinese social media.
 In 2023, a video shared by a Douyin account of the Ministry of Public Security of actors in brownface singing an Indian song received widespread criticism.
 The video was deleted soon after.
+In 2026, Chinese ambassador to India Xu Feihong suffered nationalist backlash on Chinese social media for promoting people-to-people ties with India.

+In July 2026, the Department of Foreign Affairs of the Philippines denounced an AI-generated video published and spread by Chinese state-controlled media China Daily that portrayed Filipinos as monkeys, calling it racist and dehumanizing propaganda.
+The video was published by China, amid tensions in the South China Sea, after the anniversary of the 2016 South China Sea Arbitration ruling which legally invalidated the so-called nine-dash line of China.
+The racist video was criticized globally and was widely reported.